GCash Pera Outlets are official GCash-affiliated stores that offer GCash services. This post explains how you can apply as one.

 Why do we need to do Anti Money Laundering Act (AMLA) testing?

 This is a requirement of the BSP for any entity that handles funds like GCash as they have the mandate to stop money laundering and terrorist financing.

-As GCash Partner Outlets are the front liners in accepting and releasing funds to many people, it is vital for everyone to be at least knowledgeable on AMLA and report suspicious fund transfers.
+As GCash Pera Outlets are the front liners in accepting and releasing funds to many people, it is vital for everyone to be at least knowledgeable on AMLA and report suspicious fund transfers.

 What are the notable points of AMLA to help me answer the exam?